CSCfi/metadata-submitter/README.md

 - Mongodb
 - Docker + docker-compose

-For quick testing, go to the `development` folder and launch server and database with Docker by running `docker-compose up  --build` (add `-d` flag to run containers in background).
+For quick testing, launch both server and database with Docker by running `docker-compose up --build` (add `-d` flag to run containers in background).
 Server can then be found from `http://localhost:5430`.

 For more detailed setup, do following:
 - Install project by running: `pip install .` in project root